 Even though there is a lot of information out there that show you how to do this, it’s another thing for webmasters to actually act.
-Even web design companies struggle with the concept somehow, and we even get told that it’s spammy.
-It’s certainly not spammy if done correctly, and in fact it’s encouraged by Google.
+Even web design companies struggle with the concept somehow.
+It’s an enhancement if done correctly, and in fact it’s encouraged by Google.
 This link gives you Google’s take on how it looks at structured data: https://developers.google.com/search/docs/guides/intro-structured-data

 How to add Local Schema Structured Data to a web page or post

 The two ways I’m going to show you are using a plugin, and by adding the code yourself.
 Both are simple.
 One costs a little bit, to purchase the plugin (but has a heap of other great features), and one is just adding code.

 Using a plugin to add your structured data is very simple.
 There are a few out there, but you need to be careful which one you use.

 Using JSON Code

 The best way, and Google approved way to use schema is using JSON code (BTW, the plugin above uses the approved code).
 There are a few free local schema generators online that can easily create the code.
 One I recommend is Hall Analysis JSON-LD Schema Generator.

 Below, I’ll use Serpspace as an example.
 To use the schema generator you can simply sign up for a free account.

 Note: The two items that a few people get confused with are the “@id:” type, and the “sameAs” type.